 If you previously completed and received credit for the live CME-accredited symposium titled The Ali Massumi Cardiac Arrhythmia Symposium on 15 February 2020, please note that you will not receive credit for completing this activity.
 Participants who take part in an identical activity, even to validate learning or to clarify specific topics, cannot claim, nor will the Texas Heart Institute award, duplicate credit for the activity.

 Method of Participation and Receipt of CME Certificate

-To obtain CME credit for the The Ali Massumi Cardiac Arrhythmia Symposium, Texas Heart Institute Journal section, you must:
+To obtain CME credit for the 2020 Ali Massumi Cardiac Arrhythmia Symposium, Texas Heart Institute Journal section, you must:

 Carefully read the CME-designated articles marked with a ★ in this issue of the Journal.

-Answer the assessment questions presented on page 63.
+Answer the assessment survey here.
 A grade of 80% must be attained to receive CME credit.